 Annual Evaluation of Directors, Committee and Board

-The Board of Directors has carried out annual evaluation of its own performance, Board committees and individual directors pursuant to the provisions of the Companies Act, 2013 and the Corporate Governance requirements as prescribed in the Securities and Exchange Board of India (Listing Obligation and Disclosure Requirement) Regulations, 2015 ("SEBI Listing Regulations").
+The Board of Directors has carried out annual evaluation of its own performance, Committees of the Board and individual directors pursuant to the provisions of the Companies Act, 2013 and the Corporate Governance requirements as prescribed under Securities and Exchange Board of India (Listing Obligation and Disclosure Requirements), Regulations 2015.

-A statement indicating the manner for evaluation of performance of the Board and its committee, individual Directors is stated in the Corporate Governance Report forming part of this Annual Report.
+A statement indicating the manner for evaluation of performance of the Board, its committees and individual Directors is stated in the Corporate Governance Report forming part of this Annual Report.

 Internal Control Systems

-Adequate internal control systems commensurate with the nature of the Companys business and size and complexity of its operations are in place and have been operating satisfactorily.
-Internal control systems comprising of policies and procedures are designed to ensure reliability of financial reporting, timely feedback on achievement of operational and strategic goals, compliance with policies, procedure, applicable laws and regulations and that all assets and resources are acquired economically, used efficiently and are adequately protected.
+Adequate internal control systems commensurate with the nature of the Companys business, size and complexity of its operations are in place and have been operating satisfactorily.
+Internal control systems comprising of policies and procedures are designed to ensure reliability of financial reporting, timely feedback on achievement of operational and strategic goals, compliance with policies, pursuant procedure, applicable laws and regulations and that all assets and resources are acquired economically, used efficiently and adequately protected.

 Payment of Remuneration / Commission to Directors from Holding or Subsidiary Companies

-None of the managerial personnel i.e. Managing Director and Whole-time Directors of the Company are in receipt of remuneration/commission from the Subsidiary Companies of the Company.
+None of the managerial personnel i.e. Managing Director and Whole-time Director of the Company are in receipt of remuneration/commission from the Subsidiary Companies of the Company.

-There are no observations made by the Statutory Auditors in their report for the financial year ended 31 March 2016 read with the explanatory notes therein.
+There are no observations of the Statutory their report for the financial year ended 31 March 2017.

 b.
 Secretarial Audit Report: